9/2/2025

 Lexia® PowerUp Literacy®

-Rooted in the Science of Reading: Designed for struggling readers and adolescent learners, PowerUp focuses on enhancing advanced literacy skills like comprehension and academic vocabulary, which are all grounded in the scientific evidence of what makes reading instruction most effective.
+Lexia® PowerUp Literacy® is designed for struggling readers and adolescent learners.
+The program focuses on enhancing advanced literacy skills like comprehension and academic vocabulary, which are all grounded in the scientific evidence of what makes reading instruction most effective.

 Lexia LETRS® (Language Essentials for Teachers of Reading and Spelling)